org-mushroom-kingdom/bash-git-script/README.md

 In this repo, we will define actions into either *Business* or *Informative* categories.
 This designation will in the top comment of each workflow (see .github/workflows).

 Business actions can be defined as actions that perform some sort of logic aside from print/echo/write statements.
 Informative actions mainly informative just echo/print things.
-Note that regardless of the category, the actions in this repo usually have a moderate to heavy amount of comments that elaborate how action logic and other logic works (this repo is a huge learning experience for me, so why not share the information?)
+Note that regardless of the category, the actions in this repo usually have a moderate to heavy amount of comments that elaborate how action logic and other logic works (this repo is a huge learning experience for me, so why not share the information?).
+It's important to look at the comments of each action as they explain why I set something up the way I did and to elaborate on different ways to do things (ex. using cURL vs. Github CLI)

 TODO: Finish this table